YamamotoLabUCSF/Genotypes/README.md

 ## <span style="color:blueviolet">Background</span>

 This script returns allele definitions (and inferred genotypes) for amplicons sequenced by Illumina® short-read ('next-generation') sequencing technologies.
 Users input demultiplexed fastq files for sequenced amplicons and specify a BLASTN database to be used as an alignment reference, and the script completes allele definitions (wild-type, deletion, insertion, substitution, *etc.*) for the sequenced locus based on relative read abundance in each fastq file.
-Based on allele definitions, the script also extrapolates genotype (homozygous, heterozygous) across the sequenced locus for each sample.
+Based on allele definitions, the script also infers genotype (homozygous, heterozygous) across the sequenced locus for each sample.
 <br clear="all" />
 <img src="Genotypes_img/Genotypes_thumbnail_sketch.png" align="left" width="750">
 <br clear="all" />